yinyuewu/pp_proj/README.md

 6. Utilize SIMD instructions to speed up for lookup keys, and find out under what circumstances this would work best.
 7. Optimization on read-only/read-heavy workloads
 8. To allow more flexibility in a value size and make buckets smaller, we can store pointers to the real k-v pairs in buckets instead of real data.
 This will introduce one more layer of indirection.
 We use the hash tags in bullet 2b for quick validation to decide whether we should look into the real KV or not.
+Find out the best cache-aware setting. (?)
+Since tags would not work when stored separately, explore storing them next to the storage ptr.

 125% -- Others